Connect with faculty and student expertise to build your capacity to address strategic, sustainability priorities and operational challenges.

-Our program has coordinated more than 1000 collaborations between staff, students and faculty since 2001.
-Projects lead to real changes on campus, and are aligned with departmental sustainability frameworks and campus sustainability plans.
+Since 2001, the SEEDS program has formed 1000 collaborations between staff, students and faculty.
+Our projects lead to real changes on campus and in the community, and are designed to align with your unit or organization’s sustainability priorities and plans.

 How it Works

 Our project managers collaborate with you to identify and scope out project opportunities using the Campus as a Living Laboratory approach.
 For each project, we partner you with UBC faculty and students who are connected with global research trends and developments to find innovative solutions to your sustainability challenges.